-Corcoran, A. W. & Hohwy, J. (In press).
+Corcoran, A. W. & Hohwy, J. (2018).
 Allostasis, interoception, and the free energy principle: Feeling our way forward.
-In M. Tsakiris & H. De Preester (Eds.), The interoceptive mind: From homeostasis to awareness.
-Oxford: Oxford University Press.
+In M. Tsakiris & H. De Preester (Eds.), The interoceptive mind: From homeostasis to awareness (pp. 272–292).
+Oxford: Oxford University Press

 Corcoran, A. W., Pezzulo, G., & Hohwy, J. (2018).
 Commentary: Respiration-entrained brain rhythms are global but often overlooked.
 Frontiers in Systems Neuroscience, 12, 25. doi: 10.3389/fnsys.2018.00025

 Corcoran, A. W., Groot, C., Bruno, A., Johnston, A., & Cropper, S. J. (2018).
 Individual differences in first and second-order temporal judgment.
 PLoS One, 13(2), e0191422. doi: 10.1371/journal.pone.0191422

 Cross, Z. R., Santamaria, A., Corcoran, A. W., Alday, P. M., Coussens, S., & Kohler, M. J. (2018).
 Alpha oscillations prior to encoding preferentially modulate memory consolidation during wake relative to sleep. bioRxiv. doi: 10.1101/202176